KevinTheMix/CheatSheets/Flutter.md

 * **Property** = actual value held in a widget e.g. the _text_ property of a **RichText** widget
 * **Element** = instantiation of a Widget at a particular location in the _Element Tree_
   * Elements are very simple, holding just the type of the widget, a reference to child Elements, source Widget and potential State
+  * You can think of them as an DB association table, because they hold practically no data and mostly point to other stuff (Widget & State)
-  * This is basically what pilots the lifecycle of widgets, and updates the UI
+  * This (and their tree) is what Flutter uses to pilot the lifecycle of widgets, and update/redraw the UI
   * While widgets are immutable, Elements are like their mutable counterpart and mounted by Flutter to form the Element Tree
-  * The Element Tree is built and handled all by Flutter (based on the Widget Tree), and typically never by the developer
+  * The Element Tree is built and handled all by Flutter (based on the Widget Tree), and never by the developer
 * **RenderObject** = object in the RenderTree that renders & paints the UI (handles size, layout, painting)
 * [Keys](https://medium.com/flutter/keys-what-are-they-good-for-13cb51742e7d)
   * A way to keep track of States uniquement for Stateful Widgets, useful when adding/reordering widgets on the screen